 Later in the day head into the centre of Varanasi, aka the back streets of Varanasi.
 Here you will see what Mark Twain meant when he said just how old Varanasi is and looks!

-Whilst exploring the back streets be sure to head to 2 places – one, back to the Burning Ghats and two, to Blue Lassi Shop!
+Whilst exploring the back streets be sure to head to 2 places on this Varanasi itinerary – one, back to the Burning Ghats and two, to Blue Lassi Shop!